 Stephen Fuller, a Newark native, is well known about town.
 His interest in singing began at age 12, when a teacher recognized his musical gift.
 He attended the Newark Arts High School and Colgate University, where he studied Sociology and Music, earning a Bachelor of Arts degree.

 This dynamic bass/baritone sings to packed houses, across the predominately upscale supper club circuit, on either side of the Hudson River.
 His diverse cross-generational audiences, span across New Jersey.
-Trumpets Jazz Club (Montclair), the Priory Jazz Club (Newark), Hibiscus Restaurant (Morristown), and the Stony Hill Inn (Hackensack).
-Additionally, Stephen Fuller can be heard performing in Midtown Manhattan, in the following locations: the Metropolitan Room, the Iguana Room, and Tomi Jazz Club.
-He is currently expanding his NYC client base to include popular Harlem night spots, such as Ginny’s Supper Club and the Cotton Club.
+The Bickford Theatre (Morris Museum), Brook Theatre (Bound Brook), Watchung Arts Center (Watchung), Shanghai Jazz (Madison) and The Deer Head Inn (Delaware Water Gap, PA).
+Additionally, Stephen Fuller has been heard performing in Midtown Manhattan, in the following locations: the Metropolitan Room, the Iguana Room, and Tomi Jazz Club.
 He has performed in Israel, Central America and the parts of the Caribbean.
-Hosting an Open Mic Project is in the works.
-Stephen wants to provide local artists an opportunity to be heard and to develop as a singer, dancer or musician.
-Thus, he will be giving others a chance to fulfill their dreams, while polishing his craft.

 Stephen Fuller’s latest Cd entitled “Expressions of the Heart.”
 (2013) The album is representative of the fluency of genres well captured by the artist.
 The following is a Sound Cloud review for his cover of the Beatles’ And I Love Her.